tiangolo/angular-docker-multi-stage-example/README.md

 Then you have a thin and efficient Nginx based image with just your compiled files, you don't have to add your compiled code to Git, you always get the latest compiled version of your code, you don't have to deal with dependencies outside Docker, etc.

 That's great!
-Docker multi stage buids solve several problems in one shot.
+Docker multi-stage builds solve several problems in one shot.
 And this option is what is [described in this article: "Create efficient Angular Docker images with Multi Stage Builds"](https://medium.com/@avatsaev/create-efficient-angular-docker-images-with-multi-stage-builds-907e2be3008d) But...

 When building your Angular code with [Angular CLI](https://github.com/angular/angular-cli) you have the option to use ["environments"](https://github.com/angular/angular-cli/wiki/build#build-targets-and-environment-files) while building the Angular app.
 That let's you, for example, use a production back end API while using the "`prod`" environment and use a testing back end API while using the "`dev`" environment.

 But with just the method described above (and in that article) we would have no way to use that feature.

-So, let's create an "**Option 6**" that combines all of the above and let's us use Angular CLI environments.
+So, let's create an "**Option 6**" that combines all of the above and lets us use Angular CLI environments.

 ## Requirements